WellthCare

 1. Medicare: The Foundation

-• Part A (Hospital Insurance): Generally premium-free if you or your spouse paid Medicare taxes while working.
-Covers inpatient hospital stays, skilled nursing facility care, hospice, and some home health care.
+• Part A (Hospital Insurance): Usually premium-free if you or your spouse paid Medicare taxes while working.
+Covers inpatient stays, skilled nursing, hospice, and some home health care.

-• Part C (Medicare Advantage): An alternative offered by private insurers approved by Medicare.
-These plans bundle Parts A, B, and usually D (prescription drugs), and may offer extra benefits like vision or dental.
-They often have network restrictions.
+• Part C (Medicare Advantage): Private insurer plans approved by Medicare that bundle Parts A, B, and often D. They may include extra benefits like vision or dental but usually have network limits.

-• Part D (Prescription Drug Coverage): Stand-alone plans that add prescription drug coverage to Original Medicare (Parts A & B).
+• Part D (Prescription Drug Coverage): Stand-alone plans that add drug coverage to Original Medicare.

 2. Employer-Sponsored Retiree Health Plans

-Some companies offer retiree health benefits as an extension of their group plan.
-These are becoming rarer but are highly valued.
-They typically work in one of two ways:
+Some employers still offer retiree health benefits as an extension of their group plan.
+These are becoming rarer but are still highly valued.
+They usually work in one of two ways:

-• Group-Based Plans: The employer sponsors a group health plan for retirees, often requiring premium contributions.
-These plans usually coordinate with Medicare, meaning they may pay secondary to Medicare or fill in coverage gaps.
+• Group-Based Plans: The employer sponsors a group plan for retirees, with retirees contributing to premiums.
+These plans coordinate with Medicare, often paying secondary or filling gaps.

-• Health Reimbursement Arrangements (HRAs): Such as the Qualified Small Employer HRA (QSEHRA) or the Individual Coverage HRA (ICHRA).
-The employer provides a tax-free allowance for retirees to purchase their own individual market or Medicare coverage, and the retiree submits expenses for reimbursement.
+• Health Reimbursement Arrangements (HRAs): Examples include QSEHRA and ICHRA.
+The employer gives a tax-free allowance for retirees to buy their own coverage (individual or Medicare), and the retiree submits expenses for reimbursement.

 3. COBRA Continuation Coverage